dsherret/using_statement/README.md

 * Supports synchronous, asynchronous, and generator functions.
 * Handles exceptions to ensure the resource is properly disposed.
 * Accepts objects with a `#dispose()`, `#close()`, or `#unsubscribe()` method.
+* Allows asynchronously disposing when using a synchronous or asynchronous function.

 ## Examples